elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Normally, when a party wants to close the connection (both browser and server have equal rights), they send a “connection close frame” with a numeric code and a textual reason.
 We can explicitly close it from the browser using socket.close().
 The code is a unique WebSocket closing code, and this is optional.
 The reason is a string that describes the reason for closing; also, optional.
-Then the other party in the close event handler gets the code and the reason.
+Then the other party in the close event handler retrieves the code and the reason.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />